Open-Cascade-SAS/OCCT/dox/user_guides/brep_wp/brep_wp.md

 @section occt_brep_format_5 Shapes

-An example of section shapes and a whole  *.brep file are given in chapter 7 "Appendix".
+An example of section shapes and a whole  *.brep file are given in chapter 7 @ref occt_brep_format_6 "Appendix".

 **BNF-like Definition**